BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Reassess When The Patient Changes

 Mobility is dynamic.
 Thompson policy requires BMAT at least daily and as needed when patient status changes.
-Intensive care unit adds a 12-hour-shift cadence through the A-F Bundle.
+The intensive care unit adds a 12-hour-shift cadence through the A-F Bundle.
 Reassess when there is new sedation, pain medication, worsening oxygen need, new weakness, delirium, fall, post-procedure restriction, orthostasis, prolonged bedrest, or meaningful improvement.
 The chart should not quietly carry forward an old level when the bedside picture has changed.

 Escalate Early